CBSE Class 10 Exam 2019: Mathematics paper may have two versions, simpler and existing level

 Many students of class 10 find difficulty in preparing for the Mathematics paper as they do not have much interest in the subject.
-There are a number of students are not willing to study Maths in higher classes but have to write the tougher edition of the test in their class 10 board exams.
+There are a number of students who are not willing to study Maths in higher classes but have to write the tougher edition of the test in their class 10 board exams.
 For the convenience of such students, the Central Board of Secondary Education (CBSE) is working on a proposal to introduce two versions of the Mathematics question paper in high school level.

 The mere aim of this proposal is that the students who are not keen to pursue the study of Mathematics at higher level would be able to write the easy version of Maths paper in their board exams.
 It would help them to avoid the dip in overall percentage which occurs due to the low score in the typical Maths board paper which happens in the current scenario.